dgnezda/timer_qt/README.md

 ## Keyboard Shortcuts

-* Press Space to start the timer
+* Press Space to start/pause the timer
 * Press Ctrl+A to add a log entry
 * Press Ctrl+O to open the view logs dialog window
 * Press Ctrl+E to export the logs into a text file